Final Battle (2022): Main event

 The main event was for the ROH World Championship contested between Claudio Castagnoli and defending champion Chris Jericho, with the stipulation being that if Castagnoli loses, he must join the Jericho Appreciation Society.
 Jericho refused the Code of Honor to start the match.
 Jericho went for the Judas Effect, but Castagnoli countered it into the Neutralizer for a near fall.
 As Castagnoli was looking for the Ricola Bomb from the top rope, Jericho countered it into a hurricarana.
 Castagnoli hit an uppercut, but Jericho responded with a corner lariat.
 Jericho hit an uppercut, but Castagnoli started hitting multiple uppercuts.
 As he was going for a springboard uppercut, Jericho looked for a codebreaker, but Castagnoli countered it into a Big Swing attempt, but Jericho escaped.
 Jericho performed the Walls of Jericho, but Castagnoli reached the ropes.
 As Jericho was complaining to the referee, Castagnoli hit an uppercut.
-This brought out Matt Menard and Angelo Parker As Parker was distracting the referee, Menard gave Jericho a bat and hit Castagnoli, but Castagnoli again kicked out.
-Jericho then hit the Codebreaker, and was setting up for the Judas Effect, but Castagnoli countered into the Giant Swing, swinging Jericho 30 tiems, forcing Jericho to submit, and crowning Castagnoli the new champion.
+This brought out Matt Menard and Angelo Parker.
+As Parker was distracting the referee, Menard gave Jericho a bat and hit Castagnoli, but Castagnoli again kicked out.
+Jericho then hit the Codebreaker, and was setting up for the Judas Effect, but Castagnoli countered into the Giant Swing, swinging Jericho 30 times, forcing Jericho to submit, and crowning Castagnoli the new champion.